Baby Park

-is a race track that made its first appearance in the 2003 kart racing game Mario Kart: Double Dash, an entry in the Mario Kart series.
+is a race track that made its first appearance in the 2003 video game Mario Kart: Double Dash, an entry in the Mario Kart series of kart racing games.
 The race track is a simple oval shape set within an amusement park, with a typical race on the track consisting of seven laps compared to the series average of three.
 The design was inspired by short-track speed skating and indoor kart racing.

 The track has since made an appearance in multiple subsequent installments within the series.
 Baby Park received praise from critics and has been described as one of the best in the series's history due to its simplistic design meshing well with Mario Karts items, making gameplay chaotic and unpredictable.